mwbowers/mwbowers.github.io/manuals/datagate/programmers-guide/calling-stored-procedures.md

 2. The second parameter supports the use of this type as an array – setting the value to zero marks this parameter type as a non-array.
 3. The third parameter specifies the data type of the parameter; in this case the required packed decimal type.
 Use the ASNA.DataGate.Common.FieldType.New* methods to specify the data type.

 The ProgParm object countParm is constructed by passing a reference to the previously constructed ProgParmType object and a marshalling directive.
-In this case, DataDirection.InputOutput tells DCS that the value of the parameter will be copied across the client/server link both prior to calling the program and then again upon return.
+In this case, DataDirection.InputOutput tells DG that the value of the parameter will be copied across the client/server link both prior to calling the program and then again upon return.
 InputOutput effectively emulates the "pass by reference" semantics of the traditional IBM i CALL command.
 If you know that your parameter is either an input-only or an output-only parameter (or unused), then you may specify another directive (Input, Output, or None) to improve performance by reducing the amount of data transferred on the client/server link.
 In this case however, the packed decimal parameter described by parmType will be used as both an input and output parameter.

 The [AppendParm](as400program-class-append-parm-method.html) method of As400Program associates the ProgParm object with the program as the first parameter in the stack to be passed.
 In this case, countParm is the only parameter to be passed.
 If there were more than one, you would use successive calls to AppendParm to list the parameters in the order they would be passed to the program.